Onboarding programs and technologies that speed up employee integration

 Another important component of integration is constant and constructive feedback.
 To effectively shorten their learning curve, new employees need to be given regular feedback on their progress as well as strategies to overcome weaknesses.

-While addressing all of the above aspects is crucial to the success of onboarding programs, the tools used to manage and deliver them are equally important.
-Having created and run various onboarding and training programs in the Arabian Gulf countries, including onboarding as part of Nationalisation objectives, Mentor’s experience has shown that custom-designed software applications can greatly facilitate the assimilation of new staff.
+While addressing all of the above aspects is crucial to the success of onboarding programs, the format and method that is used to manage and deliver them are equally important.
+Incorporating technology into onboarding programs can greatly facilitate the assimilation of new staff.

 Not only does the use of technology help streamline the process and communication for the parties involved, but it also necessitates better planning of these programs and facilitates the tracking of their progress and success.

-For example, applications that facilitate the running of mentoring and coaching programs are no longer a nice-to-have luxury, but a key factor in their success.
-Training management systems can also enable Learning and Development departments to manage, track and assess training programs to ensure the administration of the right training sessions to new employees.
+For example, digital applications that facilitate the running of mentoring and coaching programs are no longer a nice-to-have luxury, but a key factor in their success.
+Learning management systems can also make employee learning easier and contribute to a positive and motivated outlook.
 An orientation e-learning program can also be a great interactive way to help ease new joiners into an organization and present content in a more pleasing way that is easier to retain, as compared to sifting through endless and dull orientation manuals.

 Comprehensive onboarding plans and tools are necessities for any organization or business.
 They are often the difference between successful integration and recruitment blunders.
 It is therefore critical to ensure that all aspects of a job role are addressed and supported throughout the first critical stages of onboarding.